Language Spoken in Croatia: Is English Enough for Tourists?

 Is learning Croatian phrases difficult?

-Learning Croatian can be challenging for non-native speakers, but making an effort to use the language is appreciated by the locals.
+Learning Croatian can be challenging for non-native speakers, but making an effort to use it is appreciated by locals.

 Where can I find resources to learn Croatian?

-You can find helpful resources on YouTube, where you can watch videos teaching Croatian phrases.
-Additionally, watching Serbian films with English subtitles can also assist in learning the language.
+You can find helpful resources on YouTube, including videos teaching Croatian phrases.
+Watching Serbian or Croatian films with English subtitles can also assist in learning.

 What are some phrases for shopping and dealing with money?